evanwill/refine-lessons/openrefine-urls.md

 ### Unescape

-Each cell is filled with `&nbsp;`, an HTML entity used to represent "no-break space" since browsers ignore extra white space in the source.
+Notice that each cell has dozens of `&nbsp;`, an HTML entity used to represent "no-break space" since browsers ignore extra white space in the source.
 These entities are common when harvesting web pages and can be quickly replaced with the corresponding plain text characters using the `unescape()` function.
 On the *parse* column, select *Edit cells* > *Transform* and type `value.unescape('html')` in the expression box.
 The entities will be replaced with normal whitespace.